the-garv/LeetCode-Java-Solutions/README.md

 # **Leetcode solutions in Java**
 This repo has Leetcode solutions.
 Each solution is in different file with name as title of leetcode question.
-The site will periodically be updated with new solutions from this repo!
+This repo will periodically be updated with new solutions!!

 ### Contributing guidlines:
 > To contribute, please fork this repo and open a PR adding a missing solution.